krb5/krb5/doc/rst_source/krb_users/user_commands/kinit.rst

     display verbose output.

 **-l** *lifetime*
-    requests a ticket  with  the  lifetime  lifetime.
-The value  for lifetime must be followed immediately by one of the following delimiters:
+    requests a ticket with the lifetime *lifetime*.
+The integer value for *lifetime* must be followed immediately by one of the following delimiters:

      ::